rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-reducing-indirection-undoing-string-concealing.md

-So what we want to do is to replace `MemberExpression`s that reference the constant map object with `NumericLiteral` nodes containing the final value, then get rid of the `_0xdc848` as it won't be needed anymore.
+So what we want to do is to replace `MemberExpression`s that reference the constant map object with `NumericLiteral` nodes containing the final value, then get rid of the `_0xdc848` thing as it won't be needed anymore.
 We do this with the following transform:

 ```javascript